Lithuania in the Eurovision Song Contest 2012: Final

 The final of the competition took place on 3 March 2012 and featured the remaining fourteen entries that qualified from the semi-finals.
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Vytautas Miškinis (professor), Rosita Čivilytė (singer), Vladimiras Prudnikovas (opera singer), Laurynas Šarkinas (member of the group Saulės kliošas) and Artūras Novikas (conductor, composer and singer).
 The winner was selected over two rounds of voting.
 In the first round, the three entries that gained the most points from the jury vote and the public vote advanced to the superfinal, while the bottom eleven were eliminated.
 In the superfinal, "Love Is Blind" performed by Donny Montell was selected as the winner after gaining the most points from the jurors.
-In addition to the performances of the competing entries, interval acts included Anggun performing the 2012 French Eurovision entry "Echo (You and I)", Kurt Calleja performing the 2012 Maltese Eurovision entry "This Is the Night" and Gaitana performing the 2012 Ukrainian Eurovision entry "Be My Guest".
+In addition to the performances of the competing entries, interval acts included Anggun performing the 2012 French entry "Echo (You and I)", Kurt Calleja performing the 2012 Maltese entry "This Is the Night", and Gaitana performing the 2012 Ukrainian entry "Be My Guest".

 Preparation

-On 1 May, LRT broadcast the support concert Būkime kartu where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
-The concert featured guests Edmundas Seilius, Kristina Zmailaitė, Sasha Song, Linas Adomaitis, Monika Linkyte, Rosita Čivilytė, Kastytis Kerbedis and Aistė Petkevičiūtė, and raised 80,000 LTL from the public donations.
+On 1 May, LRT broadcast the support concert Būkime kartu, where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
+The concert featured guests Edmundas Seilius, Kristina Zmailaitė, Sasha Song, Linas Adomaitis, Monika Linkyte, Rosita Čivilytė, Kastytis Kerbedis, and Aistė Petkevičiūtė, and raised 80,000 LTL from public donations.

 Promotion

-Donny Montell specifically promoted "Love Is Blind" as the Lithuanian Eurovision entry on 21 April 2012 by performing during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Ruth Jacott and Cornald Maas.
+Donny Montell specifically promoted "Love Is Blind" as the Lithuanian Eurovision entry on 21 April 2012 by performing during the Eurovision in Concert event, which was held at the Melkweg venue in Amsterdam, Netherlands, and hosted by Ruth Jacott and Cornald Maas.